Can a Wire Transfer Be Reversed?

 In this case, say that you already have wiring instructions on your end.
 But you want to make sure they don’t belong to fraudsters.

-You can validate the information through CertifID's Confirm feature along with the identity check.
+Validate the information through CertifID's Confirm feature along with the identity check.

 What you have to do is put in recipient information, property information, bank details, and credit details.